Safeguarding Policy

 Home (saferrecruitmentconsortium.org)

-Staff Behaviour and Conduct
+Staff Code of Conduct

 The school has adopted the Local Authority’s Code of Conduct for school employees.
 In addition to this policy we expect all staff to follow the principles below:

-• Treat all children with respect;
+• Treat all pupil with respect;

 • Set a good example by conducting themselves appropriately;